Robinpig/Note/docs/CS/OS/Linux/epoll.md

               timed_out = 1;
        }

-       /*
-        * This call is racy: We may or may not see events that are being added
-        * to the ready list under the lock (e.g., in IRQ callbacks).
-For cases
-        * with a non-zero timeout, this thread will check the ready list under
-        * lock and will add to the wait queue.
-For cases with a zero
-        * timeout, the user by definition should not care and will have to
-        * recheck again.
-        */
        eavail = ep_events_available(ep);

        while (1) {
               if (eavail) {
-                     /*
-                      * Try to transfer events to user space.
-In case we get
-                      * 0 events and there's still timeout left over, we go
-                      * trying again in search of more luck.
-                      */
                      res = ep_send_events(ep, events, maxevents);
                      if (res)
                             return res;